functionpointer/home-assistant-echorobotics-integration/README.md

 The ``sensor`` and ``button`` entities are directly connected to the robot, without any special sauce.

-By contrast, the ``switch`` entity is smart.
+By contrast, the auto-mow ``switch`` entity is smart.
-The fundamental challenge comes from the fact that the API does not report the operating mode ("work", "chargeAndWork", "chargeAndStay") of the robot,.
+The fundamental challenge comes from the fact that the API does not report the operating mode ("work", "chargeAndWork", "chargeAndStay") of the robot.
 We can take a guess though, which is implemented by the smart_mode feature of pyechorobotics.

 The Switch state depends on smart_mode.
 When toggling the switch, we have to wait for up to 25s until a response from the robot comes (use_current feature of pyechorobotics).